 The National Land Cover database classifications show the Project Site as agricultural land, primarily cultivated crops with areas of hay/pasture land, and small areas of pine plantation (Figure 3.1-1).
 The Project Site consists of gently rolling terrain with small hills and depressions across the Project Site, and ranges in elevation from approximately 500 to 550 ft above mean sea level (msl).
 Agricultural crops are dominated with planted wheat, soybeans, cotton, or corn.
 Several small stands of shrubs and trees are present across the Project Site.
 Mulberry Creek flows adjacent to the eastern boundary of the Project Site and within the southern portion of the property.
-Several roughly circular or oval depressions were identified in various locations around the Project Site, including Mississippi Pond and Williams Pond located in the central portion of the Project Site; however, many of these depressions do not appear to contain water year-round based on a review of current and historic aerial imagery.
+Several roughly circular or oval depressions were identified in various locations around the Project Site; however, many of these depressions do not appear to contain water year-round based on a review of current and historic aerial imagery.